 Best Things to Do in Cuba

 Cuba is an amazing country and we definitely didn’t have enough time to do it all.
-These were a few of our favorite things to do in Cuba!
+These are some unique and adventurous things to do in Cuba!
 If you want to know everything I wish I knew before going to Cuba go here.

 Best Things to do in Havana Cuba: The Classic Car Ride

 You literally cannot leave Cuba WITHOUT taking a classic car ride.
 It is definitely one of the best things to do in Cuba and was on my bucket list.
 If you read my 22 Tips on Cuba, you’ll know to go early in the morning especially during summer!!!
 If you go to Parque Central you can have your pick of amazing classic cars.
 We chose a hot pink one of course!